 The Beagle has been bred for hare hunting and is one of the best scent hounds, only rivalled by the Bloodhound or Basset Hound.

 Beagles have 220 million scent receptors in their nose, making them extraordinary scent trackers.
 In comparison, the average Dachshund would have around 125 million.
 Beagle's short legs keep them close to the ground, and their necks are built perfectly to pick up scent trails.
-This way, they can continue sniffing without the need to stop—their long floppy ears aid in attracting scent particles directing them towards their nose.
+This way, they can continue sniffing without needing to stop—their long floppy ears attract scent particles directing them towards their nose.

 Queen Elizabeth kept a pack of Beagles so small that they could fit into a saddle or a pocket.
 The height at the shoulder wouldn't exceed 13 inches.
 They were called Pocket Beagles.

 Today, Beagles are most used as sniffer dogs at airports or border controls to sniff out explosives or drugs.
 Their advantage is that they're cute and don't intimidate people at airports whilst still performing the job to the highest standards.
 Furthermore, they have conquered the heart of many people and made the perfect companion dog.